rpecuch/work-day-scheduler/README.md

 ## Credits

 This project was based on the starter code from the super-disco repository belonging to the GitHub user @coding-boot-camp.
+The following third-party APIs were utilized: jQuery, Bootstrap, Moment.js, Google Fonts, and Font Awesome.

 ## License